-Download sheet music for Lauren Daigle including new and popular songs such as, Noel and Light Of The World.
+Download sheet music for Lauren Daigle including new and popular songs such as, Come Alive (Dry Bones) and How Can It Be.
 Each purchase of digital sheet music from PraiseCharts includes permission for up to 5 copies making it even easier to play and enjoy music from popular Lauren Daigle albums like How Can It Be.
 Browse top albums, popular worship songs and all Lauren Daigle sheet music.

 Life experience often serves to sharpen a songwriter’s edge and provide them with a more colorful palette to draw from when creating images with their music.
 Though she’s young, Lauren Daigle has lived a lot of life and those experiences—some challenging and others exhilarating—enrich her perspective and create her heartfelt worship music.

 Blessed with a voice that is both smoky and sweet, Daigle has forged a unique sound that combines the soulful, heart-in-throat vulnerability of Adele, with the passionate fire to serve God that Daigle admires in Brooke Fraser.

 Her Centricity Music debut, How Can It Be, is ripe with the kind of compelling lyrics and engaging melodies that invite listeners to draw closer to their creator, and that’s just what Daigle had in mind.

 “There’s a continuing theme on this record—trust,” says Daigle.
 “My heart’s cry is that people feel empowered as a body of Christ.
 It’s just heavy on my heart for all of us to rise up in unity and recognize the goodness of God.
 My hope is that people are empowered by knowing who they belong to, knowing that they are the son or daughter of God, and in response to that being able to worship fully, worship with complete abandon.”